bidishaaroy/student-management-system/README.md

 # Student Management System

 This is a simple student management system that allows the user to add student information such as name, student ID, GPA and program information.
-The user is able to update, edit and delete student information and also soprt studnets by name (alphabetically) and GPA (highest to lowest).
+The user is able to update, edit and delete student information and also sort students by name (alphabetically) and GPA (highest to lowest).

 **Features**